Andonome/stories/rules.md

     2. Bulky: weight 8
     3. Massive: weight 10
     4. Massive: weight 14
-- Twisted:
+- Bizarre:
     0. Change in natural form - water to ice, work changes to sleep.
     1. The item's basic nature contorts.
 Fire becomes sticky, minds think about unnatural acts, and plants grow in a single scene.
     2. The item's basic nature takes a hit.
 Fire pours into a bowl, minds obsessively count objects, and fruit grows down into the soil.
     3. A single facet of the item's basic nature vanishes or reverses.
 Fire freezes items, minds cease to create new memories, and fruit bleeds and begins to grow one step per round.
     4. Turn the target into another element (which must be chained).
 A unicorn turns into sea-foam, a farmer becomes a song.
-- Chained: The spell includes another element, and all the same effects apply.
+- Bonded: The spell includes another element, and all the same effects apply.
 The GM gains full control over interpretation.

 ## Metamagic